syntho-ai/syntho-docs/docs/deployment/kubernetes/syntho_application.md

 To install the Syntho Application, the following requirements need to be met:

-- Have a running Kubernetes cluster available/
+- Have a running Kubernetes cluster available
   - Self managed, Azure Kubernetes Services (AKS), Amazon Elastic Kubernetes Service (EKS), or other Kubernetes (managed) solutions running Kubernetes 1.20 or higher.
   - The instances should preferably have SSD storage.
 - `kubectl` installed.